PlayQ/unity-uitest-tool/README.md

     }
 }
 ```
-Now we can use this method in out test method like this:
+Now we can use this method in our test method like this:

 ``` c#
 [UnityTest]